 - My favorite: Butterfly Pea Tea Powder!
 So the butterfly pea flower is a flower grows in South East Asia and used as a caffeine-free herbal tea.
 What I like a lot about this natural food color is that it is practically tasteless.
 You can add a nice pop of color to just about anything without changing your recipe’s flavor.
 Also, what’s super cool about this is, just like the cabbage water, this one can change color, too.
 If you add lemon to change its pH it turns purple. *boom*

 Should This Blue Smoothie be a staple?

 No. I loved to experiment with this.
 Loads of fails as I mentioned above but then finally success.
 Nonetheless, this smoothie will not become a staple in my house.

 For one, butterfly pea tea power * is: e-x-p-e-n-s-i-v-e!
 You don’t need that much for a tall glass of smoothie, 1-3 teaspoons only.
 However, at 20 bucks for 100g (3.5 oz) I find this incredibly expensive.

-Another reason this won’t become a staple is because I couldn’t make this smoothie ultra nutritious.
+Another reason this won’t become a staple is that I couldn’t make this smoothie ultra nutritious.
 The whole point of drinking smoothies is to nurture your body.
 For the smoothie to really pop out you need to use all colorless or white ingredients though.
 Only that way the blue will be really blue.

-That left me with using only water or ice cubs, milk, bananas, hemp seeds and cauliflower.
+That left me with using only water or ice cubs, milk, bananas, hemp seeds, and cauliflower.
 I tried to add cauliflower but ewwww.
 If you are looking for a super nutritious smoothie check out this green smoothie.